grebtsew/FloorplanToBlender3d/Development Center/README.md

 * Unity idea with demo

-* Do some examples in Docs with links and toc
+* Do some examples in Docs jupyter

 * add doors and windows detection

-* Update main readme
+* Update main readme (recursive)

-* Update Docs readme
+* Update Docs readme (recursive)

+* Add auto resize of image

+* Add file system tags in readme